ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_SharePoint_Permission_Alert.md

 	Scroll down through the alert and review all the information.
 When you are done, select **Close** to close the alert, then close the **View alerts** tab in your browser.

+9. Switch back to the LON-CL1.

+10. In the **Microsoft 365 Security &amp; Compliance center**, in the left-hand navigation pane, select **Alerts,** and then under it, select **View Alerts**.
+The notification that was just created based on the **Site collection admin permissions** alert should appear in the list.

-9. Leave your Client 1 and Client 2 VMs open for the remaining tasks in this lab.
+11. Leave your Client 1 and Client 2 VMs open for the remaining tasks in this lab.

 You have now successfully tested the SharePoint alert to monitor site collection admin permissions on SharePoint sites.